What Is Meant By Negative Inference?

-An Adverse Inference or Negative Inference May Arise When a Court Deems That a Party Has Failed to Produce Supporting Evidence or Testimony and Such a Failure Indicates That the Evidence, If Produced, Would Disfavour the Party.
+An Adverse Inference, Also Sometimes Called a Negative Inference, May Arise Where a Party Fails to Produce Evidence or Testimony and a Court Interprets Such a Failure As Indicative That the Evidence Would Therefore Be Unfavourable to Such a Party.

 Understanding the Principle of Adverse Inference As An Evidentiary Rule Arising From Failure to Produce Evidence